Astoria Fishing Charters

 You can’t really talk about crabbing in Oregon and fail to mention the Columbia River estuary.
 The Pacific Northwest’s largest river confluences with the Pacific Ocean near Astoria to form the estuary which is famous for hosting sport anglers chasing salmon and other game fish as well as crabbers on the Columbia River.

-The Columbia River crabbing season often starts in the late summer, well into October, and then subsides as commercial crabbers come onto the scene in the period between late November and early December.
+The Columbia River crabbing season often starts in the late summer, well into October, and then subsides as commercial crabbers come onto the scene in the period between late December.